-For the triathletes out there, there are a number of triathlons based in Paophos (see here).
+For the triathletes out there, there are a number of triathlons based in Paphos (see here).
 Also Ayia Napa Triathlon is another early season race which is growing in stature and worth checking out.
 It has grown from 23 athletes in 2014 to around 700 in 2019.
-It’s being held 21 and 22 March 2020 and there are middle distance, standard distance and sprint distances available.
+There are middle distance, standard distance and sprint distances available.
 The course is reputedly flat and fast.

 Where to stay in Cyprus (for road cyclists)

 What’s the best place to stay in Cyprus (for cyclists)?

 Cyprus is known as Aphrodite’s Island, the Goddess herself symbolising love, beauty, passion and procreation.
 Aphrodite’s birthplace is on the west coast of Cyprus some 25km southeast of the main town of Paphos, which is where we were based on this trip.